What is Amendment 13 to the Privacy Protection Law?

 - Enhanced sanctions- Significant fines for law violations

-The amendment aligns Israeli legislation with international standards like the European GDPR.
+The amendment aligns Israeli legislation with international standards like the European GDPR and has been actively enforced since it came into effect.

 ⚠️ This information is provided for general informational purposes only and does not constitute legal advice.
 For professional advice tailored to your organization, please consult a privacy protection expert.